TAUSBV/dqf-api/v3/README.md

 }
 ```

+The body contains two revision objects, identified by the _clientId_.
+The second revision object is needed because a correction has been submitted for a segment that already contained errors.
+Note that, in the second revision object, the _content_ parameter is still "Some Test Segment" even though the word "Segment" got deleted.
+Note also that the character indexes in the second revision object correclty identify the current position of the word "Test " (now preceded by "Some ").

-The request content should be json serialized which means that key-value pairs should _not_ be used (as in x-www-form-urlencoded or form-data body) but a raw json body instead.
+**Note:** The request content should be json serialized which means that key-value pairs should _not_ be used (as in x-www-form-urlencoded or form-data body) but a raw json body instead.

-### Json Parameters

-* **batchId:** _Optional_.
-It is used for mapping purposes as it is returned back with the response from the API.
-* **overwrite:** _Required_.
-Its value (true/false) depends on how the integrator is handling the segment revisions.
-	- If this is set to true, the whole revision history of a segment should be posted every time the method is called (e.g. when saving a document after review) because it overwrites existing records in our end.
-	- If set to false, then only the new and un-posted revisions should be sent.
-* **revisions:** The core json object.
-Based on the applied Review Settings, the json content may differ.
-	- If the review settings include correction only, then the errors array should be ommited.
-	- If the review settings include error annotation only, the correction object should be ommited. **Note:** If there is no way to prevent the user from editing a translation (i.e. include the correction object in the API call), the corrections can still be posted but they will be not taken into consideration for reporting purposes.
-	- If the review settings include the combined scenario, both error array and correction object are expected.

-**Note:** A single revision object can contain multiple error annotations but only _one_ correction.
-Keep this in mind when posting reviewed content.

-Some comments on the other fields that may not be self-explanatory:

-* The fields _charPosStart_ and _charPosEnd_ are zero based indexes.
-	- They are *both null* when an error annotation applies to the whole segment.
-	- If the user applies an error to a selected text then the start and end positions of the selection have to be specified.
-* The field _content_ in the _corretion_ object contains the whole text of the segment (**including deletions**).
-* In the _detailList_, we specify the type of change for each sub-segment item (_subContent_).
-Sub-segment items can be words or single characters.
-The allowed types are:
-    * _unchanged
-    * added
-    * deleted_

-***
-You only have one method to post reviews.
+### Guidelines for Revision Objects

+You only have one API method to post reviews.
+Keep in mind that the _overwrite_ parameter is currently always TRUE.
+Please take a moment to consider some basic rules you need to follow when building your review request body.
+We will assume a _combined review_ approach.
+Please note that in order to be able to apply a review to a given segment, the corresponding parent project of type _translation_ will **have to** contain translated content as _editedSegment_.

+* **FIRST REVIEW of a SEGMENT**.
+This means the review is carried out without leaving a given segment.
+	- Segment review with errors only = submit a _revisions_ object with values for the _errors_ array.
+This _will not_ create a new entry in the database.
+	- Segment review with corrections only = submit a _revisions_ object with values for _correction_.
+This _will_ create a new entry in the database.
+	- Segment review with both errors and corrections = submit a _revisions_ object with values for both.

 However, please be aware of the way the API processes the _revisions_ parameter:

 * In the first review of a translated segment, only errors are applied: In the POST/review, the _errors_ array has values AND _correction_ is empty.
 * In the first review of a translated segment, only correction applies: You should post the values for _correction_ and a first _revision_ will be created for that segment.